 Reaction with atomic Br and Cl accounted for 35% and 5%, respectively, of the total chemical sink for O_3 within this regime.
-However, simulated BrO mixing ratios during midday (maximum and midday average of 3.0 and 2.5 pmol mol-1) were greater than values measured in this regions during a previous cruise (<1 pmol mol-1, Leser et al., 2003), which suggests that the simulations may overestimate the influence of Br on O_3 .
-The accelerated oxidation of NO_x by halogen chemistry (Fig. 10) yielded substantially

-- 5 lower average steady-state NO_x mixing ratios (8.3 versus 27 pmol mol-1, Fig. 8).
-Reactions involving S aerosol accounted for 86% of the total heterogenous sink, which was dominated by hydrolysis reactions involving CINO3 and BrNO3 (54% and 33% of the total, respectively).
-Pathways involving sea salt were dominated by CINO3 and BrNO3 reaction with Cl- to produce Cl2 and BrCl (29% and 21%, respectively) and CINO3 and - 10 BrNO3 hydrolysis (24% and 17%, respectively).
-Relative to the "with halogens" runs, daily maxima in simulated OH and HO2 in the "no halogens" run (Table 3) were also higher by factors of 1.44 and 1.35, respectively.
-The combined influences of Br and Cl via direct reaction, accelerated oxidation of NO_x, and reductions in OH and HO2 concentrations yielded simulated O3 mixing ratios averaging 29 nmol mol-1 (Fig. 8) in good - 15 agreement with the median measured value (30 nmol mol-1).
-Simulated O3 for the "no halogens" run (41 nmol mol-1, Fig. 8) was outside the range of measured values (35 to 12 pmol mol-1).
-As for the N-AFR regime, several factors may influence comparability of measured versus simulated O3 in the "with halogens" run; these including the entrainment flux of O3, attenuation of radiation by clouds, sequestering of significant - Br in ambient aerosols, and iodine chemistry.
+However, simulated BrO mixing ratios during midday (maximum and midday average of 3.0 and 2.5 pmol mol-1) were greater than values measured in this region during a previous cruise ($<1 \text{ pmol mol}^{-1}$; Leser et al., 2003), which suggests that the simulations may overestimate the influence of Br on O3.
+The accelerated oxidation of NO_x by halogen chemistry (Fig. 10) yielded steady-state NO_x mixing ratios that were lower by a factor of three relative to the "no halogens" run (Fig. 8, Table 4).
+Reactions involving S aerosol accounted for 86% of the total heterogenous sink, which was dominated by hydrolysis reactions involving ClNO3 and BrNO3 (Table 4).
+Pathways involving sea salt were dominated by ClNO3 and BrNO3 reaction with Cl^{-} to produce Cl_2 and BrCl (29% and 21%, respectively) and ClNO3 and BrNO3 hydrolysis (24% and 17%, respectively).
+Relative to the "with halogens" runs, daily maxima in simulated OH and HO2 in the "no halogens" run (Table 4) were also higher by factors of 1.44 and 1.35, respectively.
+As for the N-AFR regime, these differences were driven primarily by enhanced destruction of HO2 by BrO and reduced production of OH via reaction of HO2 with NO and O3 in the "with halogens" run (Table 4).
+The combined influences of Br and Cl via direct reaction, accelerated oxidation of NO_x, and reductions in OH and HO2 concentrations yielded simulated O_3 mixing ratios averaging 29 nmol mol-1 (Fig. 8, Table 4) in good agreement with measured values (Table 3).
+Simulated O3 for the "no halogens" run (Fig. 8, Table 4) was greater than measured values (Table 3).
+As for the N-AFR regime, several factors may influence comparability of measured versus simulated O_3 in the "with halogens" run; these including the entrainment flux of O3, attenuation of radiation by clouds, sequestering of significant Br in ambient aerosols, and iodine chemistry.
 In addition, the calculation of the scaling coefficients did not consider the conditional instability of the region which, when corrected for stability, would yield vertical scaling coefficients closer to unity for the larger aerosol size-bins.
-Simulations (not reported) parameterized with the measured (i.e., non-scaled) aerosol concentrations at 23 m indicate that the modeled results are sensitive to the vertical scaling approach, particularly at the lower wind velocities for this regime, which correspond to relatively greater vertical gradients in sea-salt mass
+Simulations (not reported) parameterized with the measured (i.e., non-scaled) aerosol concentrations at 23 m indicate that the modeled results are sensitive to the vertical scaling approach, particularly at the lower wind velocities for this regime, which correspond to relatively greater vertical gradients in sea-salt mass (Table 2).

-(Table 2).

-3.3.3 South Atlantic
+3.5 South Atlantic